This page answers the most common questions about what happens when you attend for jury service.

 What should I not bring?See the answer

-Much like an airport, everybody entering court buildings must be screened for prohibited items.
+Much like an airport, everybody entering a court building must be screened for prohibited items.
 Below is a list, not exhaustive, of items you must not bring with you to court:

 - knives (pocket or other);